 Family refers to two or more people who are related biologically, legally, or emotionally.
 A family consists of individuals who are most meaningful and supportive to the person served.
 Examples include blood relatives, adoptive parents, legal guardians, extended family, same-sex or opposite-sex partners, and friends.

-The person—provided that he or she is developmentally mature and competent to do so—defines “family” and determines the degree of family involvement in his or her care.
+The person—provided that they are developmentally mature and competent to do so—defines “family” and determines the degree of family involvement in their care.
 In the pediatric population, “family” is defined by the child’s parents or guardians.

 Bass (2012); Institute for Patient- and Family-Centered Care